AriFordsham/GHCWiki/template-haskell/blog-post-changes.md

 1. Typecheck down to, but not including, the first splice, `$(th1 4)`.
 These declarations constitute the first *declaration group*.
 1. Typecheck and run the splice, which returns a bunch of declarations D1
 1. Typecheck the declarations D1 combined with the declarations down to, but not including, the second splice.
-These declarations consitute the second declaration group.
+These declarations constitute the second declaration group.
 1. Typecheck and run the next splice, `$(th2 10)`
 1. Rinse and repeat